domdomegg/rsa-securid-browser-extension/README.md

 Found a bug, or have an idea for an improvement?
 [Raise an issue](https://github.com/domdomegg/rsa-securid-browser-extension/issues).

-## 🔧 Setup
+## ✨ Automatic install

+Install this extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/rsa-securid-code-generato/bdkphnndaejdmmbohpejmlfejfdbepap).

+## 👷 Manual Install

 1. Clone this repository
 2. Go to `chrome://extensions`
 3. Enable `Developer mode` in the top right
 4. Click `Load unpacked`, and select the cloned folder

+## 🔧 Setup

-5. Generate an Android token.
+1. Generate an Android token.
 This can be done via the RSA Self Service Portal:
     - Click 'Request Token'
     - Choose 'Software Token' then 'Android'
     - Set the PIN to something memorable, and submit it
     - Choose 'Scan Token Now' (the QR code option)
     - Use a QR code scanning app (e.g. [Google Lens](https://play.google.com/store/apps/details?id=com.google.ar.lens) or [Apple Camera](https://support.apple.com/en-gb/HT208843))
     - Your token should look like `http://127.0.0.1/securid/ctf?ctfData=AwAA...`
-6. Click the extension icon (to the right of the address bar) and paste in the token
+2. Click the extension icon (to the right of the address bar) and paste in the token

 If you need to reset the extension, you can do this in the options (right click the extension icon, then 'Options')